 The celebration of Thanksgiving, given our colonial history, is a little hard to swallow and celebrate.
-This is because like the Philippine history, Thanksgiving is also a story of conquest.
-While subjugation is not my topic today and I won’t go into specifics, readers probably know the Thanksgiving history and how the British landed (and survived) into the United States.
+This is because, like Philippine history, Thanksgiving is also a story of conquest.
+While subjugation is not my topic today, and I won’t go into specifics, readers probably know the Thanksgiving history and how the British landed (and survived) in the United States.
 Suffice it is to say that I recognize the plight of American Indians and their right to say that it is a day of national mourning and not celebration.

 It is a bit funny too, in a weirdly satirical way, how we Filipinos are slowly adapting to this celebration.
 We’re always looking for a reason to celebrate.
-Like the Halloween, and Mothers Day, both American traditions that is slowly entering the Filipino consciousness.
-I’m sure, in a few more years, we’d be celebrating Black Friday too! 😛
+Like Halloween, and Mother’s Day, are both American traditions that are slowly entering the Filipino consciousness.
+I’m sure, in a few more years, we’d be celebrating Black Friday too! :P

-More than 10 years ago, I used to work in a call center serving the United States continent and through all the centers I passed, one of the American traditions we celebrate is the Thanksgiving.
-I had this American team leader who once invited us to his condo and he cooked this really large turkey.
-I remember thinking that it was bland, dry, and has this peculiar smell which we might call sometimes as “malansa”.
-I ate everything with gusto of course.
-Its Thanksgiving after all. 😛
+More than 10 years ago, I used to work in a call center serving the United States continent and through all the centers I passed, one of the American traditions we celebrate is Thanksgiving.
+I had this American team leader who once invited us to his condo, and he cooked this really large turkey.
+I remember thinking that it was bland, dry, and has this peculiar smell which we might sometimes call as “malansa”.
+I ate everything with gusto, of course.
+It’s Thanksgiving after all. :P

 Already, the grocery store near me is stocking up on Turkey, weird, no?
 But I’m really not feeling the vibes with Turkey.

 So, anyway, if you’re planning anything Thanksgiving this year, I prepared a laid-back Filipino feast menu so you can get an idea on what to prepare.